Volume 22, Number 1 (March 2013)

-The Journal of Income Distribution, Volume 21, Number 3-4 (September-December 2012) is now posted in its electronic form.
-The print copy of this issue is also finally out.
+The Journal of Income Distribution, Volume 22, Number 1 (March 2013) is now posted in its electronic form.
+The print copy of this issue will be out shortly as well.
 The Editorial Office of the Journal extends its apologies to readers for the continuing delay.
-Adequate staffing remains a challenge for the JID, and limited available hours of the academic team involved in all phases of its production means that it is still a bit behind in its publication calendar.
-Manuscript preparation continues steadily, however and the pace of dissemination should pick up in the next few months, although willing referees are hard to come by!
+The JID has had the good fortune to have had some of its previous well-trained staff return to the Editorial Office, but the limited available hours of the academic team, involved in all phases of its production, still translates into a lag in the Journal's publication calendar.
+Manuscript preparation continues steadily, however, and the pace of dissemination should pick up in the next few months.

 Readers are reminded that in addition to the contents of the current issue, all those of previous issues dating back to the Volume 15 Index Issue are available in full to subscribers, either in print or on-line here.
 For all issues past and current, Tables of Contents and Abstracts are freely available on-line.